einaros/sse.js/README.md

   /**
    * [Synchronous - downstream]
+   * Status code and headers are about to be sent to a response.
+   * This hook gives the opportunity to tweak response headers.
+   * Response headers from the EventSource spec may be overwritten.
+   */
+  transformResponseHeaders: headers => {
+    return headers;
+  },

+  /**
+   * [Synchronous - downstream]
    * Data is about to be sent to (potentially several) connection(s).
    * This hook gives the opportunity to implement message formatting logic.
    */